MicrosoftDocs/well-architected/well-architected/reliability/identify-flows.md

 ## Key design strategies

-When you design your workload, it's essential to define and refine both the user and system flows.
-User flows chart the journey of a user through your application or system.
-They underscore the user interface, interactions, decisions, and the steps required to complete a task.
-This user-centric perspective prioritizes user experience and interface design.
+When you design your workload, it's essential to define the user flows and system flows.
+User flows chart the movement of a user through your application.
+They focus on the user interface, interactions, decisions, and the steps required to complete a task.
+User flows provide a user-centric perspective on user experience and interface design.

-System flows focus into the internal workings of your application.
-It encompasses data movement, input processing, output processing, and interactions among system components, backend services, and external APIs.
-This technical perspective focuses on the intricate details of how the system operates internally.
+System flows chart the internal workings of your application.
+They focus on data movement, input processing, output processing, and interactions among workload components, backend services, and external APIs.
+Systems flows indicate the intricate details of how the workload operates internally.

 By understanding these flows, you can strategically enhance the reliability of the most crucial aspects of your workload.
-This approach allows you to prioritize flows with stringent availability requirements, while appropriately deprioritizing flows with less critical demands.
+You can prioritize flows with high availability requirements while appropriately deprioritizing flows with less critical demands.

 You should identify and define flows early in the design phase of your workload.
-It grants you a clearer understanding of the foundational elements that influence your design choices, especially in relation to the reliability of your workload.
-This proactive planning facilitates a more robust and dependable workload.
+It gives you a clearer understanding of what affects the reliability of your workload.
 It aligns your architectural decisions closely with the reliability goals of your workload.

 ### Identify all user and system flows